-Along with the primary care needs for addiction, detox and therapy, rehab is the most structured method available for people to get well.
-But, rehab is only part of the way to success.
+Along with the primary care needs for addiction, detox and therapy, treatment in a rehab centre is the most structured method available for people to get well.
+But, rehabilitation will not work in a vacuum, or without your cooperation.

 In the first week you’ll be resting more than is usual during the physical detox process, as well as getting used to your medication.

 This initial detox period will vary in duration from one individual to another, depending on frequency, recency, and amount of usage, together with the individual's history of addiction.